astropy/package-template/README.rst

 easier to get started with the package template.
 You will need to `install cookiecutter <https://cookiecutter.readthedocs.io/en/latest/installation.html>`__ which can be done easily using conda or pip::

-  conda install cookiecutter
+  conda install -c conda-forge cookiecutter gitpython

   pip install cookiecutter

-(The conda method only works if `conda-forge` is in your default channels.
-Use ``conda config --add channels conda-forge`` to add this channel.)

 Once you have cookiecutter installed you can run::